muratk3n/thirdwave/en/2021/06/org-crime-asia-minor.md

 çeteci in contemporary parlance denotes an individual who is nothing less than a thug or a gangster.
 A çeteci today would almost certainly engage in a criminal trade like arms or drug trafficking...

+By the end of the 1700s, particularly with the loss of the Crimea at the hands of imperial Russia, the Ottoman Empire would also experience the first throes of an ongoing series of refugee crises.
+The arrival of hundreds of thousands of Crimean Tatar refugees during the first half of the nineteenth century foreshadowed even larger waves of migrants destined to settle within the confines of the Ottoman Empire.
+The political and social evolution of many of these immigrant communities (Tatars as well as many others), as we will see, are crucial to understanding both the nature and the perceptions of organized crime up to the present...

 The arrival of Muslim refugees from the Balkans and the Caucasus in the hundreds of thousands served to radically change the demographic